MatthBogaert/MatthBogaert/README.md

 -->

 I am currently working as an assistant professor of Data Analytics at the Marketing, Innovation, and Organization Department (Research Group Data Analytics) at Ghent University.
 Besides that, I am also Visiting Professor at the University of Namur and a member of the CVAMO research group at Flanders Make.
 Prior to joining Ghent University, I worked as an assistant professor at the University of Edinburgh Business School and postdoctoral researcher at the KU Leuven.
 I studied Business Engineering and received a PhD in Business Economics at Ghent University in 2018.
 I have taught a wide range of data analytics courses ranging from basic statistics and database management to advanced predictive analytics and social media and web analytics.
-My research focuses on applications of descriptive, predictive and prescriptive analytics in social media, customer relationship management, hospitality and sports.
+My research focuses on applications of descriptive, predictive and prescriptive analytics in social media, customer relationship management, hospitality, sports and production and manufacturing.
 My research has been published in several well-known international journals such as the *European Journal of Operational Research*, *Omega*, *Decision Sciences*, among others.

 📫 Get in touch:
 * E-mail: <Matthias.Bogaert@UGent.be>